woctezuma/humble-monthly/README.md

 Data is included in the [`data/`](data/) folder, as downloaded on April 6, 2018.

-In case you want to tinker with part of the pre-processed data, [a snapshot](https://gist.githubusercontent.com/woctezuma/e9355ea0dfa30746ccf101b2053c064a/raw/c7f990eda6e9dd74deaa42869e6f29d08ace7efc/humble_monthly_data.txt) is made available.
-This includes every release date.

 ## Requirements ##

 - Install the latest version of [Python 3.X](https://www.python.org/downloads/).